gethiox/HIDI/cmd/hidi/hidi-config/user/README.md

     For this kind of events there is a special format that covers few different use cases:
     - `{type: cc, cc: 0}` - CC control for CC0 (for non-negative analog input like trigger)
     - `{type: cc, cc: 0, cc_negative: 1}` - CC control for CC0 and CC1, useful when you want to have
-      two different CC messages on positive and negative values (like one axis of analog stick with neutral center position)
+      two different CC messages for positive and negative values (like one axis of analog stick with neutral center position)
     - `{type: key, note: c0}` - note emulation, useful for D-pad which is recognized as analog input.
       `note_negative` may be optionally defined as well.